 H. Functional Expenses

-The Foundation primarily provides support to other not-for-profit organizations through grants.
+The Foundation primarily provides support to other nonprofit organizations through grants.
 The costs of providing the programs and activities of the Foundation are summarized and allocated to the programs and supporting services benefited.

 I. Affiliate Fund Agreement